GuillaumeFromage/pdfjam-extend/README.md

 All of this is in a pretty broken/works for me state, but there is something really fucking nice about being able to properly print goddamn pdf, and playing around with them.
+I scavenged most of that on old partitions of old computers and just "backup online" stuff that should be public anyways.